marcosv23/InfoPay.me-App/README.md

-This app consumes a Node API, using too the latest features of ES6,ES7,ES8;
+This app consumes a Node API, which uses the latest features of ES6,ES7,ES8 and above ;